archlinux/archinstall/README.md

 Assuming you are on a Arch Linux live-ISO and booted into EFI mode.

-    # archinstall --config <path to config file or URL>
+    # archinstall --config <path to user config file or URL> --disk-layout <path to disk layout config file or URL> --creds <path to user credentials config file or URL>

 # Help?